Pipelines Single Node Installation with command line installer

 Docker Requirements

-For Docker and Docker Compose installations, JFrog services require Docker 20.10.10 and above, and Docker Compose v1.24 and above to be installed on the machine on which you want to run on.
+For Docker and Docker Compose installations, JFrog services require Docker 20.10.10 and above, and Docker Compose v1.24 and above to be installed on the machine where you want to run them.

 OpenSSL